 Business remains vulnerable to any data loss and downtime, so it becomes critical to consider the impact after any type of disaster, which can lead to financial threats, productivity interruption, and customer and/or reputation loss.
 When building a successful BCDR strategy, companies should assess disaster implications along with the cost of downtime.

 2. Identify business priorities and requirements - define RPO and RTO values

 To create an effective BCDR strategy, companies should also consider all items of the business recovery requirements, and recognize critical workloads and processes.
 It is important to establish a roster of business applications and services that are vital for your Business Continuity.

-RPO and RTO values could be defined individually not only for different companies, but for different applications and services within each company.
-For example, an RTO can range from 15-20 minutes to restore machines in one tier of protected group, to 150-200 minutes to restore machines in another tier protected group.
+RPO and RTO values could be defined individually, not only for different companies but for different applications and services within each company.
+For example, an RTO can range from 15-20 minutes to restore machines in one tier of a protected group, to 150-200 minutes to restore machines in another tier protected group.